 Trip Cancellation/Trip Interruption Insurance | Suppose your trip is canceled or cut short by sickness, severe weather, and other covered situations.
 In that case, you can be reimbursed up to $5,000 per person and $10,000 per trip for your pre-paid, non-refundable travel expenses, including passenger fares, tours, and hotels. | Suppose your trip is canceled or cut short by sickness, severe weather, and other covered situations.
 In that case, you can be reimbursed up to $5,000 per person and $10,000 per trip for your pre-paid, non-refundable travel expenses, including passenger fares, tours, and hotels. |

-Cell Phone Protection | Get up to $600 per claim anpay it with your eligible credit card.
+Travel Accident Insurance | When you pay for your air, bus, train, or cruise transportation with your card, you can receive accidental death or dismemberment coverage of up to $500,000. | Up to $600 per claim and pay it with your eligible credit card.
 Maximum of 2 claims in 12 months with a $50 deductible per claim.d $1,000 per year in cell phone protection against covered theft or damage for phones listed on your monthly cell phone bill when you pay it with your eligible credit card.
-Maximum of 2 claims in 12 months with a $50 deductible per claim. | Get up to $600 per claim and $1,000 per year in cell phone protection against covered theft or damage for phones listed on your monthly cell phone bill when you |
+Maximum of 2 claims in 12 months with a $50 deductible per claim. |

 What Does Platinum Elite Status Get You?